Winston DuBose: Europe

 DuBose first went to Europe in 1977.
 He spent six months during the winter of 1977–1978 playing with the Southampton F.C. reserves.
-He returned to Southampton F.C. in the fall of 1978-Jan 1979.
-From Dec 1979-Feb 1980, he spent three months at Ipswich Town F.C.
+He returned to Southampton F.C. in the fall of 1978 to January 1979.
+From December 1979 to February 1980, he spent three months at Ipswich Town F.C.
 Played 5 games in the reserves.
 While in England he also gained experience playing for Cambridge City in the Southern League.
 He played over 30 games for Cambridge City in two seasons.

 He was unable to get a work permit again until 1988, when he moved to Oldham Athletic at the behest of then-manager Rodney Marsh, with whom he had played in Tampa Bay.
 He later said, "It was unheard of then.
 Being there was the right fit for me, but I was 34 years old.
 I would have loved to have gone there back in 1979, not in 1988, but it was the perfect storm, just to even get me there then.
 People helped me out and cashed in favors."

 When DuBose was trying his hand at European soccer in 1989, he was one of only a handful of American pioneers then playing professionally on the continent: only Chris Sullivan (Le Touquet AC), Frank Klopas (AEK Athens), Paul Caligiuri (Meppen), Bruce Murray (FC Lucerne), and Peter Vermes (Raba Eto) were also eking out a living there at the time.

 National team

 Sporadically throughout his professional career, DuBose also manned the nets for the U.S. national team.
 His first cap came as a second-half substitute against Bermuda on October 7, 1979.
 He gained his first start for his country against Ireland three weeks later.
 His first shutout came against Luxembourg, in 1980.
-He cites playing against national arch-rivals Mexico in front of over 100,000 people at the Azteca as his greatest footballing memory, though the U.S. lost the match, 5-1.
+He cites playing against Mexico in front of over 100,000 people at the Azteca as his greatest footballing memory, though the U.S. lost the match, 5–1.
 He played his final game for the national team in 1985.

 Post soccer career

 DuBose now runs a computer business in Florida with his former Rowdies teammate Peter Anderson.
 He also worked part-time as a commentator for home games of the Tampa Bay Mutiny of Major League Soccer until the team's closure after the 2001 season.
 As recently as 2010, DuBose served as the color radio analyst for the Tampa Bay Rowdies of the new NASL.

-He has coached and mentored youth teams for over 20 years, currently developing the next generation of US keepers at FC Tampa Rangers.
+He has coached and mentored youth teams for over 20 years, currently developing the next generation of U.S. keepers at FC Tampa Rangers.